-This marks the third time since July 2004 that entities affiliated with Aibel Group have pleaded guilty to violating the FCPA.
+Three other entities affiliated with Aibel Group have pleaded guilty to violating the FCPA.
 As described further below, in 2004, Vetco Gray U.K. Ltd. and an affiliated company pleaded guilty to violating the FCPA by paying bribes to officials of Nigeria's National Petroleum Investment Management Services.
-In February 2007, three wholly owned subsidiaries of Vetco International Ltd., pleaded guilty to violating the antibribery provisions of the FCPA, resulting in a \$26 million criminal fine.
+In February 2007, three wholly owned subsidiaries of Vetco International Ltd., pleaded guilty to violating the anti-bribery provisions of the FCPA, resulting in a \$26 million criminal fine.